-- 2.1 Derby City Council (the Council) will become the licensing authority under the Gambling Act 2005 (the Act).
-Licensing authorities are required to publish a statement of principles which they propose to apply when exercising their functions under the Act. - 2.2 Derby City Council is situated in the County of Derbyshire, which contains 9 Councils in total.
+- 2.1 Derby City Council (the Council) is the designated licensing authority under the Gambling Act 2005 (the Act).
+Licensing authorities are required to revise and publish their statement of principles which they apply when exercising their functions under the Act. - 2.2 Derby City Council is situated in the County of Derbyshire, which contains 9 Councils in total.
 The Council area has a population of 233,000.
 Derby is situated in the heart of England and forms part of the East Midlands.
 The city is home to international manufacturers, such as Rolls Royce and Royal Crown Derby.
 The Council's administrative area covers 7803 square hectares, which is shown in a map at Appendix A. - 2.3 The Act provides for three categories of licence: - Operating licences - Personal licences - Premises licences - 2.4 The Gambling Commission will be responsible for issuing personal licences and operating licences.
 The Council will be responsible for issuing premises licences.

-The Gambling Commission can be contacted at: Victoria Square House Victoria Square Birmingham B2 4BP Tel: 0121 230 6500 Fax: 0121 237 2236 Website: www.gamblingcommission.gov.uk
+The Gambling Commission can be contacted at:

+Victoria Square House

+Victoria Square

+Birmingham B2 4BP

+Tel: 0121 230 6500

+Fax: 0121 237 2236

+Website: www.gamblingcommission.gov.uk

-2.5 The Council, when carrying out its licensing function, will permit the use of premises for gambling as long as it is considered to be:
+- 2.5 The Council, when carrying out its licensing function, will permit the use of premises for gambling as long as it is considered to be: - in accordance with any relevant Codes of Practice issued by the Gambling Commission - in accordance with any relevant Guidance issued by the Gambling